Nepiki/Guides/Blaster-Master-(NES).md

 Classification: **Missable**

 Jason has to swim his way through most of Area 5 to reach the boss.
-You can't get any further if you don't destroy the blocks, which prevent you from proceeding.
-Simply shoot with Sophia's Crush beam to destroy the blocks.
+You can't get any further if you don't destroy the blocks.
+Simply shoot with Sophia's Crush beam to destroy the blocks which prevent you from proceeding.
 You can either leave Sophia in that very same spot, or earn the achievement by dropping the vehicle into the opening where the blocks stood. **Keep in mind, if you do not bring Sophia in as deep as she can go, you would have to take a longer route when returning to the vehicle, after defeating the boss of this area.**

 ![Seventh Heaven](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/25114.png) [Seventh Heaven](http://retroachievements.org/achievement/24732)